Compactness of Marked Length Isospectral Sets of Birkhoff Billiard Tables: Main Results

-Let $\Omega \subset \R^2$ be a smooth, bounded and strictly convex domain.
-Such a domain is characterized uniquely by the curvature of its boundary, which is strictly positive.
-The marked length spectrum (MLS) of $\Omega$ is the collection of lengths of action minimizing periodic billiard orbits, marked by their rotation number $p/q$, where $p$ is the winding number and $q$ is the bounce number.
-We have the following dynamical analogue of the Laplace spectral results in \cite{MIC}, \cite{POS0}, \cite{POS1} and \cite{POS2}: \begin{theo} For all $\Omega \subset \R^2$ with $\d \Omega$ smooth, bounded and strictly convex, the marked length isospectral set containing $\Omega$ is compact in the $C^2$ topology. \end{theo} There is also a strictly positive lower bound on the curvature on the isospectral set (see Lemma \ref{kappa0}), which prevents asymptotic flattening.
-Under the noncoincidence condition in \cite{MM}, this also applies to the Laplace isospectral set.
-The marked length spectrum is encoded in Mather's $\beta$ function, also called the mean minimal action, which for each rational $0 \leq p/q \leq 1/2$, gives $1/q$ times the maximum length of periodic orbits having rotation number $p/q$.
-It is regular enough that there exists a Taylor expansion near zero and the coeffficients are MLS invariants; the compactness in Theorem \ref{cpt} is proved using these coefficients.
-It is well known, as a consequence of the KAM theorem, that there exist sequences of diophantine caustics in any neighborhood of the boundary (see \cite{Lazutkin}).
-The length of each such caustic has an asymptotic expansion as the Lazutkin parameter $Q \to 0$ (see Definition \ref{laz}), with coefficients given by boundary integrals of algebraic functions in the curvature jet.
-It was first shown in \cite{Amiran}, and later in \cite{Si}, that these coefficients are MLS invariants and are in one-to-one algebraic correspondence with the Taylor coefficients of Mather's $\beta$ function.
-Assuming the conjecture below on the structure of higher order coefficients, a proof of which is a work in progress, we can upgrade compactness in Theorem \ref{cpt} to the $C^\infty$ case (see Section \ref{conjimp}). \begin{conj} Let $\Gamma \subset \Omega$ be a convex caustic of length $|\Gamma|$ having Lazutkin parameter $Q$.
-Denote by $\kappa$ the curvature of $\d \Omega$ and its $m$th derivative in arclength coordinates by $\kappa_m$.
-Then there exists an asymptotic expansion
+In particular, there are strictly positive lower bounds and finite upper bounds on the curvature within the isospectral set (see Lemma \ref{kappa0}), which prevents both asymptotic flattening and the formation of corners in limiting domains.
+Under the generically satisfied noncoincidence condition in \cite{MM}, this also applies to the Laplace isospectral set and provides an independent proof of the results of Melrose, Osgood, Phillips and Sarnak (see Section \ref{Connection with Laplace spectrum} below).
+The marked length spectrum is encoded by Mather's $\beta$-function, also called the mean minimal action, which for each rational $0 < \frac{p}{q} \leq \half$, returns $- \frac{1}{q}$ times the maximum length of periodic orbits having rotation number $\frac{p}{q}$.
+It has a continuous extension to all $\omega \in [0,\half]$ and turns out to be regular enough that there exists a formal Taylor expansion near zero (as well as certain Diophantine rotation numbers).
+Its Taylor coefficients are marked length spectral invariants and the compactness in Theorem \ref{cpt} is proved using only the $\beta$-function Taylor coefficients at $\omega = 0$; therefore, compactness extends to the class of tables which are not necessarily marked length isospectral but instead have the same $\beta$-function expansion at $0$.
+In fact, we show in Example \ref{ex: nonisometric MM} below that there exist one-parameter families of non-isometric domains for which the corresponding $\beta$-functions have identical Taylor expansions at $0$. \\ \\ It is well known, as a consequence of the KAM theorem, that there exist sequences of caustics with Diophantine rotation numbers in any neighborhood of the boundary (see \cite{Lazutkin}).
+The lengths of such caustics have an asymptotic expansion as the Lazutkin parameter $Q \to 0$ (see Definition \ref{laz}), with coefficients given by boundary integrals of algebraic functions in the curvature jet.
+It was shown in \cite{MM} and \cite{Amiran} that these coefficients are marked length spectral invariants and are in one-to-one algebraic correspondence with the Taylor coefficients of Mather's $\beta$-function (see also \cite{Si}).
+To describe their structure, we introduce the following terminology.